Critics’ Picks: June 20-26, 2014

 'Heaven and Earth: Art of Byzantium from Greek Collections'

 Think of Byzantium, and a color leaps to mind.
 That color is gold.
 Why gold?
 On the evidence, because of its capacity to serve two rulers: The exhibition's title and its 187 objects together demonstrate how gold can represent power that is both earthly and heavenly at once.
-(Christopher Knight) (Through Aug.
+(Christopher Knight) (Ends Monday, Aug.
 25) Read more

 Mike Kelley Retrospective